ershad1/calendar/readme.md

 This folder is for javascript and stylesheet support.

-# Issues

-Sockit.io and model update is not currently working.
-Now you have to refresh manually to see the change.

-i will try to fix it later.

 # Demo

 There is a demo of this app in below link